50 years of RSPB groups

-In 2019 our groups are marking the 50th anniversary of the first group with some special events around the country.
+In 2019 our groups marked the 50th anniversary of the first group with some special events around the country.

-For example, some are planning a triple celebration, marking their own anniversary, the 50th anniversary and the RSPB’s 130th anniversary.
-There will be dinners, special events programmes and newsletters, and even a concert!
+For example, some held a triple celebration, marking their own anniversary, the 50th anniversary and the RSPB’s 130th anniversary.
+There were dinners, special events programmes and newsletters, and even a concert!
 To find an event near you click here.

 Why not join your nearest local group, make new friends, learn about our glorious wildlife, and help give nature a home.

 Look out for our special anniversary pin badge, the Golden Robin.